jeka-dev/jeka/README.md

 At the repository root dir, execute : `ant -f .github\workflows\build.xml`.

 To build the project including Sonarqube and test coverage  : `ant -f .github\workflows\build.xml -Dsonar.host.url=... `.
-Cause of Sonalqube scanner, this command has to be run with a JDK >= 11.
+Cause of Sonarqube scanner, this command has to be run with a JDK >= 11.

-## How to edit documentation
+## How to edit documentation ?

 Documentation is generated with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Documentation sources are located (here)[docs].